The Ultimate Packing List

 Journal and pens—You won’t remember it all half as well as you imagine.

-Camera — Bring extra batteries.
+Camera—Bring extra batteries.
 Tote it in a purse or mild-mannered daypack, not a “steal-me” professional camera bag.
-I like the new waterproof pocket cameras.
+I like a waterproof pocket cameras.

 Memory CardsLink—Very expensive abroad (and you will fill them up fast!)